kennycolsh/FinalProject/README.md

 1. Who is Ronald Fisher
 2. What is the Iris Dataset
 3. How was the data collected
-4. How Many rows are in the dataset
+4. Some interesting Facts about the dataset
-5. What the dataset is and some interesting Facts
+5. How Many rows are in the dataset
 6. Python code to Calculate Max, Min and mean of each column of the dataset.
 7. Summary of my findings
 8. How to execute the python code.